The Home Loan Timeline

 Before the Timeline Starts: Approval & Home Shopping

-Before your official loan timeline begins, you should strongly consider obtaining a full approval from your Mortgage Advisor.
-For more information on why an approval is important, you can review this post.
+Before your official loan timeline begins, you should strongly consider obtaining a full approval from your Mortgage Advisor, rather than just a pre-qualification.
+At PacRes, we offer upfront approvals, which sends your loan through “credit-only” underwriting.

 - Sales price